 Catalog: Gilbert Stuart, Portraitist of the Young Republic 1755-1828, by Edgar P. Richardson.
 Providence: Museum of Art, Rhode Island School of Design, 1967.

-Museum of Art, Rhode Island School of Design, September 9–October 15, 1967
+Other Venues: Museum of Art, Rhode Island School of Design, September 9–October 15, 1967